Table of Contents

 References, bibliographies, artist's statements, and endnote pages do not count toward your word-count.

 This is not something that you can successfully complete at the last minute.
 The research paper represents a semester-long investigation of topics that interest you.
-If you wish to use works from the assigned readings that we discussed in class, I expect you to have something new to say that we didn't already discuss.
+Turn in this project via Blackboard.

 To be crystal-clear in defining how your creative work displays your understanding of SF, its history, and your response to it, please also include an "artist's statement," as it very much helps me in evaluating creative work.
-Write this either as an appendix to your document (but don't count this toward your word-count).
+Write this either as an appendix to your document (but doesn't count toward a word-count).

 Be aware that this option is more challenging - especially if you haven't taken creative-writing, film-making, or visual-arts courses - because we will not be teaching how to write a great story or make a great movie, only examining them.
 Click here for some useful creative-writing resources.